stefanspringer1/Pipeline/README.md

 **NOTE:**

-The relocation of compilation errors in the code is still not perfect with the `Step` macro, a corresponding correction is being worked on.
+There is a problem with the `@Step` macro under Windows; we are working on a solution.

 ---